Ravnur-Inc/ams-api-replacement-demo-app/README.md

 No, you do not need to re-encode any videos.
 RMS can work with existing AMS assets without any issues.
 4.	**DO I NEED TO CHANGE THE STREAMING URL OR STREAMING LOCATOR?**
 RMS can use the existing streaming locator.
 The streaming URL will need to be changed, but you need to change only the host.
 For example, if you have a streaming URL like this: https://ams1.streaming.media.azure.net/5197ca71-3edc-42b0-adff-12570b48b4e4/video_3500000.ism/manifest(format=m3u8-cmaf) you would need to change **ams1.streaming.media.azure.net** to the RMS host.
 The RMS host domain can be customized to use your domain.
-But in case if you are using your own CDN your URL will remain the same, if you configure it to use RMS host as an origin instead of AMS one.
 5.	**DO I NEED TO CHANGE THE STREAMING URL OR STREAMING LOCATOR IF I’M USING A CDN?**
 No, all you need to change is your CDN origin so that it navigates to RMS and not AMS.
 As it was already mentioned in this case you don't need to update domain for your streaming URLs.
 6.	**DO I NEED TO MAKE CODE CHANGES IN MY APPLICATION TO USE THE RMS API?**